 Think of it as doing it your way, with a little help on hand when you need it.

 Assisted living facilities are designed for individuals who want to be as independent as possible, but may need help with some activities of daily living (ADLs).
+These facilities do not provide 24-hour skilled care, so they are most suitable for older adults who need some assistance with personal care and medication management but who do not need medical care.

 Family gains peace of mind from knowing that their family member is not alone and has support to carry out activities of daily living.